2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Most people who develop breast cancer have no family history of the disease, but that’s not always the case.
 An individual’s family history, genetics, race, and ethnicity are all important factors that can contribute to their breast cancer risk.

-This year, BCRF is investing more than $10 million in understanding the inherited causes of breast cancer.
-Our investment is committed to defining how inherited mutations and race and ethnicity influence breast cancer risk.
+This year, BCRF is investing more than $12 million in understanding the inherited causes of breast cancer.
+We are committed to defining how inherited mutations and race and ethnicity influence breast cancer risk.
 Armed with this knowledge, clinicians may be able to identify those at high-risk and employ personalized interventions to improve breast cancer outcomes.

 Understanding BRCA Mutations and Improving Outcomes